yh-hust/VisuRiddles/README.md

 - **run_online.py**: For closed-source model inference using the Yunwu API (online/cloud).
   > Yunwu API: [https://yunwu.ai.com/](https://yunwu.ai.com/)

-Both scripts will generate a result file containing model predictions.

-After inference, use the evaluation script to calculate metrics:
+Both scripts will generate a result file containing model predictions.After inference, use the evaluation script to calculate metrics:

 ```bash
 python evaluate/metric_cal.py --result_file /path/to/your/result.json
 ```
-Replace /path/to/your/result.json with the path to your actual result file.

-The script outputs accuracy for each task category and overall performance.
+Replace /path/to/your/result.json with the path to your actual result file.The script outputs accuracy for each task category and overall performance.

 # 📖 Main Results